 - If you’re facing difficulty in starting the car, it can possibly be due to corrosion in the battery terminals.

-- Bad or failing battery terminal clamps causes a decrease in electrical power.
+- Bad or failing battery terminal clamps cause a decrease in electrical power.
 For instance, your vehicle’s headlamp fades or flickers, the audio system stops working, or any other electric-driven component fails.

 Just like your car needs routine care, its battery requires special attention too.
-Over time, battery terminals get corroded and build up residue, which makes the battery performance poor.
-That’s why it’s essential to clean them regularly.
-This not only extends the battery’s overall lifespan but prevents other issues as well.
+Over time, battery terminals get corroded and build up residue, making the battery’s performance poor.
+Use the below method to rejuvenate the car battery with vinegar.